leandrocp/mdex/README.md

 ## Motivation

-If any of the available libraries are working for you, keep using it, if not then keep reading.

 * `earmark` [can't parse](https://github.com/RobertDober/earmark_parser/issues/126) all kinds of documents and is slow to convert hundreds of markdowns.
 * `md` is fast enough and extensible but the doc says "If one needs to perfectly parse the common markdown, Md is probably not the correct choice" so it also fails to parse many documents.
 * `markdown` is not precompiled and has not received updates in a while.
-* `cmark` is a fast CommonMark parser but it requires compiling the C library.
+* `cmark` is a fast CommonMark parser but it requires compiling the C library and is hard to extend.

+But if any of the available libraries is working for you, you can keep using it :)

 ## Looking for help with your Elixir project?